MrMatthewSimmons/learn-github/README.md

 ## Pull requests
 Can pull requests get the extra change that someone makes to a branch? or are they locked to a particular (edit/revision)

+## merge testing
+when someone edits in the same place, what happens?